notEloiir/RiichiMahjong/README.md

     - `init 8 512`
     - `train 2017processed`
     - `save 2017model`
-    2. Alternatively - using Ray (recommend using dataset with smaller batches)
+    2. Alternatively - using Ray (recommended using dataset with smaller batches)
     - `ray 2017processed`
     - result will be written as `ray.pt`